How formation time-scales affect the period dependence of the transition between rocky super-Earths and gaseous sub-Neptunes and implications for $\eta_\oplus$: Scenario 2: A Primordial Rocky Population Born after Disk Dispersal

-We then assume that these planetary bodies are initially all located within the radial extent of the initial disc (i.e., within $a_{\mathrm{out}} = 0.5$ AU) and that they all have initial eccentricities of $e = 0$, and all lie in the same plane.
+It is then assumed that these planetary bodies are initially all located within the radial extent of the initial disc (i.e., within $a_{\mathrm{out}} \sim 0.5$ AU), that they all have initial eccentricities of $e = 0$, and that they all lie in the same plane.
 We then carry out N-body integrations, using the hybrid symplectic integrator mercury6 \cp{Chambers1998} and evolve each simulation for 27 Myr, following the approach used by \ct{Dawson2016}.
 The simulation time step was set to 0.5 days and the integrator was switched from the symplectic integrator to the Burlisch-Stoer integrator if two bodies, $M_{\mathrm{p,1}}$ and M$_{\mathrm{p,2}}$, have a close encounter that brings them within 1 $R_{\mathrm{H}}$, where $R_{\mathrm{H}}$ is the mutual Hill radius

 If two planetary bodies collide then we assume perfect accretion with no fragmentation.
 However, our general results should be insensitive to this assumption. \ct{Kokubo2010} showed that using more realistic accretion conditions, including fragmentation and hit-and-run collisions, barely affects the mass and number of planets, or even the formation timescale, produced by N-body simulations.
-In total, we carried out 164 N-body simulations and, after each had been evolved for 27 Myr, were left with 1634 planetary bodies.
+In total, we carried out 200 N-body simulations and, after each had been evolved for 27 Myr, were left with 2052 planetary bodies.
 The results of these simulations are summarized in Figure \ref{nbodyfig}.
 As expected, we find a maximum radius for the rocky planets formed by collisions that decreases with incident flux, consistent with our analytic predictions and the results of \ct{Hansen2013}, and in stark contrast to the results predicted by our photo-evaporation models in Section \ref{evapsec}.